Bakht-un-Nissa Begum: Shah Abdul Ma'ali

 During Mah Chuchak Begum's rule at Kabul, Shah Abdul Ma'ali, who belonged to the family of the great Sayyids of Termez, who had escaped from the prison at Lahore, arrived at Kabul and approached her for refuge.
-The Begum welcomed him, was generous to him and gave her daughter Bakht-un-Nissa Begum in marriage with him.
-However, soon Abdul Ma'ali grew tired of the dominating and interfering ways of Mah Chuchak Begum.
+Mah Chuchak welcomed him, was generous to him and gave her daughter Bakht-un-Nissa Begum's hand in marriage to him.
+However, soon Abdul Ma'ali grew tired of the dominating and interfering ways of Mah Chuchak.
 He wanted Kabul for himself.
-So he killed the Begum 1564.
-Hakim Mirza was luckily rescued by Sulaiman Mirza of Badakshan, who defeated and killed Abdul Ma'ali and helped Mirza Hakim to keep his hold over Kabul.
+So he killed Mah Chuchak in 1564.
+Hakim Mirza was rescued by Sulaiman Mirza of Badakshan, who defeated and killed Abdul Ma'ali and helped Mirza Hakim to keep his hold over Kabul.

 Khawaja Hasan

 After Abdul Ma'ali's death, Hakim Mirza married her to Khawaja Hasan Naqshbandi of Badakshan.
 With Hasan, she had two sons, Mirza Badi-uz-Zaman and Mirza Wali.
 After Hakim Mirza's death, Mirza Badi-uz-Zaman fled to Transoxania, where he died in exile.
-The begum, and her son Mirza Wali joined the court, and Akbar did much to please her.
+Bakht-un-Nissa Begum, and her son Mirza Wali joined the court, and Akbar did much to please her.
 In 1619, Jahangir married Mirza Wali to Bulaqi Begum, the daughter of Prince Daniyal Mirza, the son of Akbar.